-Whether you are planning a romantic getaway with your significant other or you are required to travel for work (download my 45 page guide 'Back to Work & Breastfeeding,' here), you probably feel conflicting emotions about the prospect of leaving your nursling overnight for any period of time.
+Whether you are planning a romantic getaway with your significant other or you are required to travel for work, you probably feel conflicting emotions about the prospect of leaving your nursling overnight for any period of time.
 On one hand, you might be excited for some me-time and the prospect of a few nights of uninterrupted sleep.
 Or perhaps concerns about how your little one will cope in your absence are all-consuming.
 Maybe you swing between these two extremes depending upon the day!
 However you feel about your planned trip away, let's unpack those burning questions you have, including:

 How can I manage my milk supply & avoid engorgement?

 How will my baby or toddler be fed in my absence?

 How will my child be comforted & fall asleep without being nursed?